rallepalaveev/A2DVI/README.md

 * Low power/heat dissipation: less than 70mA@5V = 0.35W in operation.
 * Uses 4x 74LV245 bus transceivers for 5V/3.3V signal conversion of the Apple II bus.
 * Separate ALTCHR input pin for dual-language support: pin needs to be wired separately to the "language switch" of Euro-Apple IIs (optional).
+* Versions 5.x do not need level shifters.

 # Thanks
 This is a project based on: